osg-htc/docs/docs/data/load-balanced-gridftp.md

     | Enable a service to start during boot | `chkconfig SERVICE-NAME on` | `systemctl enable SERVICE-NAME` |
     | Disable a service from starting during boot | `chkconfig SERVICE-NAME off` | `systemctl disable SERVICE-NAME` |

-For information on how to use your individual GridFTP servers, please refer to the [Starting GridFTP section](Documentation.Release3.InstallOSGGridFTP#5_Starting_GridFTP) of the GridFTP installation guide.
+For information on how to use your individual GridFTP servers, please refer to the [Managing GridFTP section](gridftp#managing-gridftp) of the GridFTP installation guide.

 ### Using Keepalived